Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 These values will be displayed in the tooltip.

 *A typical use case would be showing how tasks are assigned from customer to employee and further how tasks are distributed between employee and task state.
 Additional values to be displayed in the tooltip could be the number of hours worked on the tasks or the proportion of tasks completed after deadline*

-## Single category field
-A *single category field* is a simple comma-separated outlisting of the objects from a category data source.

-By default, it uses the naming field(s) of the category data source for naming of the objects, but this can be overriden.
-Sorting and selection is supported.

 ## Speedometer gauge
 A *speedometer gauge* displays a value in a speedometer gauge.